 Accumulating code via inline text or file is equivalent, the AST of code is stored in the .vo file (the external file does not need to be installed).
 We postpone the description of data bases to a dedicated section.

-Once all the code is accumulated Elpi Typecheck verifies that the code does not contain the most frequent kind of mistakes.
-This command considers some mistakes minor and only warns about them.
+When some code is accumulated Elpi verifies that the code does not contain the most frequent kind of mistakes, via some type checking and linting.
+Some mistakes are minor and Elpi only warns about them.
 You can pass -w +elpi.typecheck to coqc to turn these warnings into errors.

 We can now run our program!